eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an emergency condition is identified using the `Noticing conditions`_ table:
+If an emergency condition is identified

 #.
-A member of staff, preferably the child's *Key Person*, is assigned to stay with the child.
+A first-aid qualified member of staff, preferably the child's *Key Person*, is assigned to stay with the child.

 #.
 The *Illnesses and medication officer*
    finds the following forms for the child: